Bareboat yacht charters in Greece

-Fortunately, this is not an official requirement, but it is adviced to have someone on board with you with the level of “competent crew".
-Yet, this is the reason why it is not possibly to rent a bareboat yacht solo: there is a 2 person minimum.
+Fortunately, this is not an official requirement, but it is advised to have someone on board with you with the level of “competent crew”.
+This is also the reason why it is not possibly to rent a bareboat yacht solo: there is a 2 person minimum.

 Licenses issued outside Europe such as the American ASA 104 are not accepted any more, yet it is easy to convert an ASA 104 (or higher) certificate into an ICC.

 The port police doesn't recognize any paper from a sailing school, a yacht club or any sailing organization, except when it is RYA accredited.

 Also note that the various “bareboat licenses” that are issued by (often larger and world-wide operating) yacht charter companies are no longer acknowledged.